AminKaramlou/BipolarABASolver/README.md

 [![Build Status](https://travis-ci.com/AminKaram/FYP.svg?token=WUKwGEsuG3EUbwasy9R8&branch=master)](https://travis-ci.com/AminKaram/FYP)
 # bipolarABA

+**Note:** Basic knowledge of argumentation theory is assumed throughout this documentation.
+If you are unfamiliar with this it's recommended that you read the material in the useful reading section before continuing.

-  A **Bipolar Assumption Based Argumentation (bABA)** as presented in (Kristijonas Cyras, Claudia Schulz, and Francesca Toni: Capturing Bipolar Argumentation in Non-flat Assumption-Based Argumentation) is a newly proposed structured argumentation framework. baba frameworks have desirable properties which allow them to capture reasoning under a variety of **Bipolar Argumentation Frameworks (BAFs)**.
+  **Bipolar Assumption Based Argumentation (bABA)** is a newly proposed formalism for structured argumentation. baba frameworks have desirable properties which allow them to capture reasoning under a variety of **Bipolar Argumentation Frameworks (BAFs)**.

 This project provides an interface which implements reasoning using the bABA formalism.
-We present novel algorithms for calculating extensions of these frameworks under various semantics, a problem which is of interest in fields such as AI, Law and Medicine.
+There are algorithms for calculating extensions of these frameworks under various semantics, a problem which is of interest in fields such as AI, Law and Medicine.

 ## Usage
 Users can specify the components of a bABA framework (i.e. Assumptions, Rules, Contraries).
 The interface will then calculate extensions of this framework under the preferred and set-stable semantics.